gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 ### Part 6.
 Add basic events

-In order to show/hide the form, we are going to need to capture the click event.
+To show/hide the form, we are going to need to capture the click event.
 Open the main.js file and add the following:

 ```javascript
 Template.website_form.events({